This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 4. Two GALC mutations predictive to result in infantile onset phenotype.

-2. Group 2: Subjects transplanted for late infantile onset Krabbe (LIKD onset 12-47 months) with signs or symptoms of Krabbe disease, and with initial diagnosis based on:
+2. Group Late Infantile Krabbe: Subjects who are going to be transplanted or have already been transplanted for symptomatic late infantile onset Krabbe with initial diagnosis based on:

 1. Galactocerebrosidase (GALC) activity levels in leukocytes compatible with the diagnosis of late infantile Krabbe disease; AND AT LEAST ONE OF THE FOLLOWING:

-2. Elevated psychosine levels predictive of late infantile onset by DBS; OR
+2. Psychosine levels predictive of late infantile onset by DBS; OR

 3. Imaging or neurophysiological findings consistent with Krabbe disease (CSF, MRI, NCV, ABR); OR